-- 1 ADOPTS the 2016 Performance Review Report for the CEO; - 2 ENDORSES the overall rating of "Meets performance indicators and associated objectives at a highly satisfactory level"; - 3 ENDORSES the Key Performance Indicators and Objectives for 2016/2017 with the words 'including Waste to Energy' being removed from the recommended KPI No 2 for 2016/17 at point 2 in the Attachment 1 to this report; - 4 COMMENCES the 2016/17 Appraisal process by 30 May 2017 and encourages Elected Members to avail of an interview with the appointed facilitator to provide their feedback; - 5 VARIES the CEO's total reward package as set at the maximum level of Band 3 for Region Council CEO's being \$256,711 commencing from 1 July 2016, in accordance with the Salaries and Allowances Tribunal Determination of 12 April 2016."
+- 1 ADOPTS the 2016 Performance Review Report for the CEO; - 2 ENDORSES the overall rating of "Meets performance indicators and associated objectives at a highly satisfactory level"; - 3 ENDORSES the Key Performance Indicators and Objectives for 2016/2017 with the words 'including Waste to Energy' being removed from the recommended KPI No 2 for 2016/17 at point 2 in the Attachment 1 to this report; - 4 COMMENCES the 2016/17 Appraisal process by 30 May 2017 and encourages Elected Members to avail of an interview with the appointed facilitator to provide their feedback; - VARIES the CEO's total reward package as set at the maximum level of Band 3 for Region Council CEO's being \$256,711 commencing from 1 July 2016, in accordance with the Salaries and Allowances Tribunal Determination of 12 April 2016."

-Legislation Not applicable.

-Strategic Community Plan

 Key theme Governance and Leadership.

 Objective Strong leadership.

 Strategic initiative Seek out City representation on key external and strategic bodies.

-Policy Not applicable.

-Risk management considerations

-Not applicable.

-Financial / budget implications

-That Council NOTES the minutes of the Mindarie Regional Council meeting held on 1 September 2016 forming Attachment 1 to this Report.
+That Council NOTES the minutes of the Mindarie Regional Council meeting held on 1 September 2016 forming Attachment 1 to Report CJ162-10/16.